litlighilit/litlighilit.github.io/src/selfIntr.md

 Glad to have a technical communication with You!

-For example, I've obtained a habit of refering to official language spec reference,
+For example, I've obtained a habit of referring to official language spec reference,

 when met something unclear,